 Well, what are you waiting for?
 The first part of my Cardano vs Ethereum guide is going to begin by explaining the basics of each blockchain!

 Key Elements of Cardano and Ethereum

 What is Ethereum?

-In its most basic form, a smart contract allows people from anywhere in the world to enter in to an agreement without needing a trusted third party.
-Instead, pre-defined conditions are entered in to a coded smart contract and when these conditions are met, the smart contract automatically releases the funds.
+In its most basic form, a smart contract allows people from anywhere in the world to agree without needing a trusted third party.
+Instead, pre-defined conditions are entered into a coded smart contract and when these conditions are met, the smart contract automatically releases the funds.

 To understand how useful smart contracts can be, take a look at the following example.

 - Chris wants to buy some insurance on his flight